theta360developers/theta-s-quartz/README.md

 ## TODO
 * try recording video from actual usb video output, then try to reproduce error in quartz to share with others to get help debuggin
-* contact Paul Bourke for help becuase he seems like a smart guy http://paulbourke.net/
+* contact Paul Bourke for help because he seems like a smart guy http://paulbourke.net/
 * add pictures to this github readme

 ## Some helpful docs